GaTech55/horiseon-code-refactor/README.md

 ## Installation

 To access this project you will need to visit my GitHub page and the "horiseon-code-refactor" repository.
 After the repository is cloned you can make edits to the project in your repository.
-Any questions should be directed to [David Brown] (mailto:gatech55@gmail.com).
+Any questions should be directed to [David Brown](mailto:gatech55@gmail.com).
 The project can be found here: [horiseon-code-refactor](https://github.com/GaTech55/horiseon-code-refactor)

 ## Credits